 Our school has an active choral program and a long history of choral excellence.
-The school currently operates two choirs: Dolce Coro (Italian for sweet choir) and Bella Voce (Italian for beautiful voice).
-Dolce Coro is aimed at year 3, 4 and 5 students whereas Bella Voce is primarily for year 5 and 6 students.
-Any overlap in grade level is due to the fact that during the course of the year, choir members who are socially and musically ready may be given the opportunity to move from Dolce Coro to the more advanced and generally more senior Bella Voce choir.
+The school currently operates two choirs: Nightingales (Italian for sweet choir) and Bella Voce (Italian for beautiful voice).
+Nightingales is aimed at year 3, 4 and 5 students whereas Bella Voce is primarily for year 5 and 6 students.
 Both choirs perform regularly throughout the year at events including school assemblies, end of year Twilight Concert, Eisteddfods, community functions and retirement villages.

 Acceptance into choir is based on singing ability, behaviour and attitude and previous choral involvement.
-A levy (currently \$15) is payable by all participants to help cover the costs of professional accompanying fees and the purchase of choir scores.
+A levy is payable by all participants to help cover the costs of professional accompanying fees and the purchase of choir scores.